Here’s how the juvenile justice system usually treats a youth offender case.

 Formal Proceedings: Petitioning the Case

 If the prosecutor or probation officer decides to proceed formally, he or she will file a petition in juvenile court.
 The minor is then “arraigned” (formally charged) in front of a juvenile court judge or referee.
 In some cases, the court may decide to send the juvenile to adult criminal court.
-(To learn more about trying a juvenile in adult court, read Nolo’s article When Juveniles Are Tried in Adult Criminal Court.)

 The court will also determine whether the minor should be detained or released for the time period before the initial hearing.
 In about 80% of cases processed formally in juvenile court, the judge allows a minor to remain at home while awaiting the hearing.